MarcinLinkl/Rachunki-dom/README.md

 # Rachunki-dom
-> Aplikacja do spisywania opłat rachunkowych
+> Aplikacja do spisywania opłat w c#